 Q. Who pays business rates?

-A. Councils send out business rates bills in February or March each year.
-And it is the occupier of the property – either the landlord or the tenant – that is responsible for paying them.
+A. Local councils send out business rates bills in February or March each year to the occupier of the property – either the landlord or the tenant – who will be responsible for paying them.

-After rent and staff costs are accounted for, business rates are estimated to be the third biggest bills that businesses face.
+Next to rent and staffing costs, business rates represent one of the biggest bills that UK businesses face.

 Q. How are business rates calculated?

-A. Business rates are based on a commercial property’s ‘rateable value’, which is its rental value on the open market, as estimated by the Valuation Office Agency (VOA).
+A. Business rates are based on a commercial property’s 'rateable value' which means its rental value on the open market, as estimated by the Valuation Office Agency (VOA).

 A. Business rates are normally revaluated every five years when properties are given a new rateable value by the VOA.

 A revaluation in England and Wales was due on 1 April 2015, but the Government deferred it for two years due to the General Election and it took place in April 2017 instead.

-Business rates are based on rateable values from two years prior.
-So, the last revaluation – which kicked in on 1 April, 2010 – was based on rateable values from 1 April, 2008.
+As business rates are based on rateable values from two years prior, the most recent revaluation was based on values from April 2015.